mmilano/SidePanelCollapse/README.md

 ### handleLinks

-The `handleLinks` can be `true` (the default) or `false`.
+The `handleLinks` option is a boolean value that determines is SidePanelCollapse will manage

-When it is `true`, SidePanelCollapse will attempt to parse the content of the side panel element.
+When `handleLinks` is `true`, SidePanelCollapse will attempt to parse the content of the side panel element.
 Any links found - defined as standard <a> tags – will be  given a custom event handler.
-When clicked, the side panel will be closed "fast" and then page will be sent to the link destination.
+When clicked, the side panel will be closed "fast" and then the page will be sent to the link destination.

 When `false`, link-handling is disabled and nothing changes.